What Is Yoshinoya Meat Made Of? Learn the Delicious Secret Ingredients

 How Is the Meat Prepared?

-After slicing, the meat is simmered gently in a savory-sweet mixture of soy sauce, mirin, sake, sugar, and dashi.
-This method infuses each slice with a deep, umami-packed flavor that defines Yoshinoya’s beef bowls.
+After cutting the meat, it is cooked in a sweet and savory mix consisting of mirin, soy sauce, sake, sugar, and Dashi.
+This technique infuses each piece with a rich, umami-rich flavor that is the hallmark of Yoshinoya’s beef dishes.

 The Importance of Consistency